ayoraind/strainyMAG/README.md

 ## Introduction
 This pipeline attempts to resolve strains from long-read assemblies.
 This Nextflow pipeline was adapted from the [Strainy github page](https://github.com/katerinakazantseva/stRainy/) and the [metagenomeStrainy_ONT_pipeline github page](https://github.com/katerinakazantseva/MetagenomeStrainy_ONT_pipeline/).
+The CheckM2 database directory (has to take the name 'CheckM2_database') is expected to be present in the same directory hosting the main.nf file.
+Because github does not accept files of size greater than 1 GB, a typical CheckM2_database is not present in this github page.
+A typical CheckM2 database can be downloaded [here](https://zenodo.org/records/5571251).

 ## Sample command
 An example of a command to run this pipeline is: